-John Geiger was hoping to get this up before he died in 2011.
-He did try to trace apprentices, and there’s a list on his site.
+John Geiger tried to trace apprentices and the years they started under Wright.
+So, this site includes the list he created.
 He also had photographs that he gave to the Frank Lloyd Wright Foundation.

 Robert M. Green, an apprentice in the last months of Frank Lloyd Wright’s life, kept a website and wrote about his reasons for leaving the Taliesin Fellowship.